 Mushrooms grow low to the ground.
 Combined with their earthy color, these little veggies (more correctly, fungi) are easy to overlook both in their natural habitat and in the grocery store.

 Mushrooms come in a wide variety of shapes and sizes, and they are all healthful, alkaline foods that nourish your bones and more.
-Mushrooms are so bone-healthy, in fact, that they are included among the Foundation Foods in the Save Our Bones Program, where you’ll find an extensive list of Foundation Foods that are critical to your bone health.
+Mushrooms are so bone-healthy, in fact, that they are included among the Foundation Foods in the Osteoporosis Reversal Program, where you’ll find an extensive list of Foundation Foods that are critical to your bone health.
 So there’s never any need to go hungry or eat a limited diet.

 Mushrooms contain copper and zinc, two trace minerals that work together, and other important minerals like selenium and potassium.
 Also, mushrooms are one of the few food sources of vitamin D.

 You may be wondering how best to prepare mushrooms.
 You can enjoy them sliced and eaten raw or sautéed and served over other dishes.
 But the the best way is to combine several Foundation Foods in one dish, so you can maximize your bone-building efforts.

 For that reason, in the Osteoporosis Reversal Program I’ve included the Recipe Sampler where you’ll find delicious pH-balanced, bone-healthy recipes that include mushrooms along with other Foundation Foods.
 In the Sampler I also give you recipes to enjoy the next December vegetable.

 Another Foundation Food in the Osteoporosis Reversal Program, broccoli is not only nutritious, it’s detoxifying, and one of my absolute favorites.